medkodad/medkodad/README.md

 ## 🚀 About Me
 Hello, I'm **SK-FRNE**!
-I am a passionate **developer and UI/UX designer** with expertise in **C++, mobile development, PHP, Java, and UI/UX design**.
+I'm a passionate **developer and UI/UX designer** with expertise in **C++, mobile development, PHP, Java, and UI/UX design**.
 My journey in tech has been driven by a love for creating **efficient, user-friendly applications and elegant digital experiences**.

 ## 🌱 Currently Learning
 I am continuously expanding my skill set, currently focusing on: